gioleppe/distribooze/README.md

 If you want to manually set DBSCAN eps or min_samples hyperparameters, use the -e and -m flags, respectively.

+Use flag -f to apply an optional BPF filter to the analyzed pcap (not available with pcapng files)

 You can also use the -h flag to show an help message.

 ### Pcap Analysis